Luis Peral Guerra: Biography

 A member of the City Council of Madrid between 1979 and 1987, he had been elected for the first time in the 1979 municipal election as candidate of the Union of the Democratic Centre (UCD); he renovated his seat for a second term in the 1983 election, this time as candidate of the electoral coalition between People's Alliance, the People's Democratic Party and the Liberal Union (AP-PDP-UL).

+From June 1980 to November 1981 he was the Chief of the Technical Staff of the MInister of Transports, Tourism and Communications, José Luis Álvarez.

 He married María Ferré y de la Peña in 1992 at the chapel of the Colegio de Nuestra Señora del Pilar.

 Following the 1995 accession of the People's Party (PP) to the Government of the Community of Madrid with 1995 Alberto Ruiz-Gallardón as regional president, Peral was appointed Vice-Minister of Public Works, Urbanism and Transports, becoming the right-hand of Luis Eduardo Cortés.
 From 1995 to 2001 the extension of Madrid underground Metro was doubled with 114 new kilometers.
 101.000 new state-subsidized apartments were built, 12.663 of them by the Instituto de la Vivienda de Madrid (IVIMA) and 2.700 families that lived in shanty dwellings were housed in apartments by the Instituto de Realojamiento e Integración Social (IRIS).
 New roads were built, including M.45 Motorway, where the shadow toll system was employed.

 He ran as the 22nd candidate in the PP list for the 1999 regional election in Madrid, becoming a member of the regional legislature for the first time; he renovated the seat in the next five terms of the regional legislature.